Table of Contents

 How close do you think we are to being able to engineer and transplant human organs?

-Building new bioreactors, finding ways to grow enough cells (billions of) finding how to derive stem cells from an adult individual, and the advent new materials that can be used for scaffolds are all significant contributions to our research.
-As for how close we are to being able to engineer and transplant human organs, well it depends on the organ, Dr. Tony Atala will tell you that he’s already transplanted most of a bladder, a simple balloon, Dr. Paolo Macchiarini and colleagues in Europe, have transplanted trachea, (a simple tube); but transplanting a more complex organ such as heart, liver, lung, kidney is still several years away.
+Building new bioreactors, finding ways to grow enough cells (billions of), finding how to derive stem cells from an adult individual, and the advent new materials that can be used for scaffolds are all significant contributions to our research.
+As for how close we are to being able to engineer and transplant human organs, well it depends on the organ, Dr. Tony Atala will tell you that he’s already transplanted most of a bladder, a simple balloon; but transplanting a more complex organ such as heart, liver, lung or kidney is still several years away.

 FAQs about CLINICAL TRIALS